JesusFernandoRios/codequiz/README.md

 - Changed background color to green
 - assigned variables to buttons for javaScript
 - Assigned eventlistener to start button
-- Started Creating questions array
+- Started Creating questions using object literals
--
+- Created working timer, added the function for startGame.